-rities that audited are means for the local authorities to show their accountability to the stakeholders.
-However, not much information is made available in that report other than the audited general reports.
+Annual reports of local authorities that are audited are means for the local authorities to show their accountability to the stakeholders.
+However, not much information is made available in these report other than the audited general reports.
 In addition there have been a number of issues raised with regards to the published State reports of the local authorities.
 There are some of examples of poor performance of local authorities.
-The implementation of key-performance-indicator (KPI) system to monitor and measure the performance of the public sector delivery system as proposed by the Federal Government is still at infancy stage.
-The poor performance of local authorities will lead the challenge posed by KPI is that of õdo the structure and ways of working in the current local government are fit for the improving local service delivery?
-And what significant changes can be proposed and necessary if we are to realize the potential of federal government and state government agenda?
-In other words, our tasks is that how to make local government effective and efficient in service deliveries at local levels.
+The implementation of key-performance-indicators (KPI's) system to monitor and measure the performance of the public sector delivery system as proposed by the Federal Government is still at the infancy stage.
+The poor performance of local authorities will pose a challenge in meeting their KPI's.
+Are the structure and ways of working in the current local government fit for improving local service delivery?
+And what significant changes can be proposed and are necessary if we are to realize the potential of federal and state government agendas?
+In other words, the tasks is to make how local government effective and efficient in service deliveries at local levels.

-In Malaysia, although elections are held to elect peoplexs representatives at the federal and state level, none is available at the third level where the office bearers are appointed by the state government, which is statutory owner.
-The citizenry are also ill-equipped with what can be expected from their local governments although their awareness on this respect has been rising over time.
-For instance, the man on the street is often confused about the functions of local government in Malaysia although its importance to him is very real and personal (Ambrin Buang, 2006).
-As such, it is not surprising to note that most local governments are also uninterested to disseminate information to their residents on how their revenue is spent fearing that they will be burdened with too many unwanted quires and objections.
-This view is on the contrary to the statement that the performance of different local government organizations must be publicized in the form of scorecards in the new media.
-Lack of the check-and-balance system by the people has led most local authorities in the country complacent and self -governing.
+In Malaysia, although elections are held to elect people's representatives at the federal and state levels, none is available at the third level where the office bearers are appointed by the state government, which is the statutory owner.
+The citizenry are also ill-equipped with what can be expected from their local governments although their awareness on this aspect has been rising over time.
+For instance, the man on the street is often confused about the functions of local government in Malaysia although its importance to him is very real and personal (Ambrin, 2006).
+As such, it is not surprising to note that most local governments are also uninterested to disseminate information to their residents on how their revenue is spent fearing that they will be burdened with too many unwanted queries and objections.
+This view is contrary to the statement that the performance of different local government organizations must be publicized in the form of scorecards in the new media.
+Lack of a heck-andbalance system by the people has led most local authorities in the country to be complacent and self -governing.